nicokruger/inmytree.co.za/app/blog/how-to-speed-up-your-bespoke-machine-learning-algorithms-by-up-to-100x/index.md

     content: "https://www.inmytree.co.za/social/speed-up-ml.png"
 ---

 At my employer Digitata, we recently redesigned our pricing algorithm to run AWS native.
-In this super cool blog post, I'll show you how, but more importantly **why** we are seeing a decrease in training times of up to 100x.
+We are seeing seeing a speed up of up to 100x in training times.
+This post is all about how we did it.

 As you may already know, the basic ways of speeding up any kind of algorithm, can be summed up as always <span class="text-xs">(*non exhaustive list*)</span>: